-This is a full-time post based in Malawi to start as soon as possible and is funded for the duration of 36 months.
-The salary will be on the Academic scale, Grade 7, spine point 38 (£45,878 per annum).
+This is a full-time post, based in Malawi, to start as soon as possible and is funded for the duration of 24 months.
+The salary will be on the Academic scale, Grade 7, in the range £48,827 to £55,895 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
-In addition to this there are discretionary "Director's Days".
+In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.

-Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
+Applications should also include the names and email contacts of 2 referees who can be contacted immediately if appointed.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
+Please quote reference EPH-DPH-2022-25.

 The supporting statement section should set out how your qualifications, experience and training meet each of the selection criteria.
 Please provide one or more paragraphs addressing each criterion.
 The supporting statement is an essential part of the selection process and thus a failure to provide this information will mean that the application will not be considered.
 An answer to any of the criteria such as "Please see attached CV" will not be considered acceptable.

 Please note that if you are shortlisted and are unable to attend on the interview date it may not be possible to offer you an alternative date.